Bern Nadette Stanis

-Bernnadette Stanis, also billed as Bern Nadette Stanis (born Bernadette Stanislaus, December 22, 1953), is an American actress and author.
+Bern Nadette Stanis (born Bernadette Stanislaus; December 22, 1953) is an American actress and author.
 Stanis is best known for her role as Thelma Evans, the only daughter of Florida and James Evans Sr. on the CBS sitcom Good Times which originally ran from 1974 to 1979.
 Stanis is the author of four books: Situations 101: Relationships, The Good, The Bad & The Ugly; For Men Only; Situations 101: Finances; and The Last Night.

 Early life

-On Good Times (1974), L-R: Ralph Carter, BernNadette Stanis, Jimmie Walker, Esther Rolle, and John Amos.
+On Good Times (1974), L-R: Ralph Carter, Bern Nadette Stanis, Jimmie Walker, Esther Rolle, and John Amos.

 One of five children, Stanis was born and raised in the Brownsville section of Brooklyn, New York City.
 Her paternal grandparents were from Carriacou in the Grenadine Islands.
 She attended Erasmus Hall High School and later attended the Juilliard School.
 As a teen, Stanis entered Miss Black America pageants, and went on to become Miss Brooklyn, a title with which she became first runner-up in the Miss New York state pageant.